-Familial hypercholesterolemia (FH) is a special form of high cholesterol .
-It is passed down through families.
-FH increases levels of bad cholesterol (LDL).
+Familial hypercholesterolemia (FH) is a type of high cholesterol.
+It leads to higher levels of bad cholesterol (LDL) in the blood.

 |The Liver and Other Organs|